ItsYasiru/University-Notes/Semester 2/PIP - Programming in Python.md

 <label>Lecture 03 - 2022/10/18</label>
 ## Basic Python Usage

-### Printing to the console
+### Interacting with the console
-The built-in function `print` can be used to print data to the stdout.
+The built-in function `print` can be used to print data to the stdout while the inbuilt function `input` can be used to take input from stdin.

 ### Comments in python
 Comments inside code provide context for a third party reader.
 They are used to document code one has written.
 Undocumented code is a pain to deal with since it's hard to understand.
 There are two types of comments in python,